dmitry-ivanov/laravel-testing-tools/README.md

 #### `willNotGiveConfirmation()`

-Check if the confirmation is seen during artisan command execution, and refuse it:
+Add expectation that the given confirmation question would be shown, and do not accept it:

 ```php
 $this->willNotGiveConfirmation('Are you sure?', MyCommand::class);